VladimirKosyuk/Windows_outdated_updates_servers_report/README.md

 # Windows_outdated_updates_servers_report

-Should be usefull th know if WSUS administator do not update all production servers during 3 month period:
+Should be usefull th know if WSUS administator not updates all production servers during 3 month period:

 •	Forms a list of those servers whose objects are turned on, accessed DC no more than 14 days ago, whose OU contains servers and not contains test;